-Access to individual rooms within a building (such as an office or lab) is generally by key issued from your School Office and there may be conditions attached to its use.
+Access to individual rooms within a building (such as an office or lab) is generally by key issued from your College Office and there may be conditions attached to its use.

 - Postal services

-Details about delivery times and places for incoming postal mail is available from your School Office.
+Details about delivery times and places for incoming postal mail is available from your College Office.

 RHD Professional Development